nuhptr/twitter-v2/README.md

 ### Package Install

--  Use `npm install --legacy-peer-deps` to install all dependencies
+-  Use `npm install --legacy-peer-deps` to install all dependencies if use next14
+-  next-auth not support next14 yet
 -  delete `package-lock.json` and node_modules folder if you have any issues